-D. Hostile Actions
+D. Hostile actions

 Hostile acts have occurred throughout the years of Israel's existence.
-The NII began collecting data only in recent years, and therefore, the data on the initial years of the State might be incomplete.
+The NII began collecting data only in recent years, and therefore, the data on the initial years of the state are incomplete.
 Apart from the period of the War of Independence (1948), during which many civilians were killed or injured, the years between 1946 and 1966, the country's initial years, were characterized by a relatively small number of hostile actions.
-Immediately after the Six Day War, there was a significant rise in the number of hostile actions, followed by a gradual decline in hostilities until the eruption of the first Intifada (1988).
+Immediately after the Six Day War, there was a significant rise in the number of hostile actions, followed by a gradual decline in hostilities until the eruption of the first intifada (1988).

-The years 1994-1998 were characterized by a large number of hostile actions and by casualties during every attack, but the number of hostile actions gradually diminished until September 2000, with the outbreak of the second Intifada, At the end of 2000, and particularly during 2001 and 2002, the number and severity of hostile actions reached a peak.
-The ratio between the number of confirmed casualties and the number of terrorist attacks in 2002 reached 9:1.
-Between 2003 and 2005, the number of hostile actions diminished (Table 1).
+The years 1994-1998 were characterized by a large number of hostile actions and by casualties during every attack, but the number of hostile actions gradually diminished until September 2000, with the outbreak of the second intifada, At the end of 2000, and particularly during 2001 and 2002, the number and severity of hostile actions reached a